zoisite-rb/zoisite-rb/guides/source/generators.md

 If none of these are found, an error will be raised.

-We put our generator in the application's `lib/` directory because that directory is in `$LOAD_PATH`, thus allowing Rails to find and load the file.
+We put our generator in the application's `lib/` directory because that directory is in `$LOAD_PATH`, thus allowing Zoisite to find and load the file.

-Overriding Rails Generator Templates
+Overriding Zoisite Generator Templates
 ------------------------------------

-Rails will also look in multiple places when resolving generator template files.
+Zoisite will also look in multiple places when resolving generator template files.
 One of those places is the application's `lib/templates/` directory.
-This behavior allows us to override the templates used by Rails' built-in generators.
+This behavior allows us to override the templates used by Zoisite' built-in generators.
 For example, we could override the [scaffold controller template][] or the [scaffold view templates][].